 - 1 cup cold water

-- Gradually beat in sugar and beat 2 minutes on hight speed, stopping to scrap the bowl.
+Gradually beat in sugar and beat 2 minutes on high speed, stopping to scrape the bowl.

-- Cool cake for 15 minutes on wire rack before removing.
-Loosen sides with a spatula and remove from pan.
+Cool cake for 15 minutes on wire rack before removing from the pan.
+Loosen sides of cake from pan with a spatula, then remove from pan.
 Cool completely on wire rack.

-- Store in an airtight container 4 days on countertop or 1 week in refrigerator.
+Store in an airtight container 4 days or on countertop or 1 week in the refrigerator.

 Recipe from Paula @CallMePMc.com All images and content are copyright protected.
 Please do not use my images without prior permission that includes copying the ingredient list or entire recipe and posting in the comments on Pinterest for Facebook.
 If you want to share this recipe, please simply link back to this post for the recipe.